 Listed in The Best Lawyers in America in the area of litigation - real estate since 2016 and real estate law for 2023

 Selected to the Super Lawyers list since 2013 in the area of real estate.
 Also selected in the area of environmental law for multiple years since 2013

 The following are representative of Gary's accomplishments and experience:

 - Represents the newly established Connecticut Airport Authority (CAA) in connection with all real estate, land use, permitting and environmental issues relating to the transfer of Connecticut's airports from the Department of Transportation to CAA.

-- Serves as counsel to a municipality in connection with the remediation and redevelopment of a former blighted industrial area into a mixed use development which includes a regional retail outlet center, restaurants, hotels and residential housing.
+- Served as counsel to a municipality in connection with the remediation and redevelopment of a former blighted industrial area into a mixed-use development which includes a regional retail outlet center, restaurants, hotels and residential housing.